yoyonel/ModernGL/docs/reference/buffer_format.rst

 instance, but then pass the next value in the buffer to the vertices of the next instance.

-And the single color is passed to every vertex of every instance.
+The single color is passed to every vertex of every instance.
-If we had stored the color with ``/v`` or ``/i``, it would have needed needless duplication, once per vertex or once per instance.
+If we had stored the color with ``/v`` or ``/i``, it would have needed needless duplication of the color in the buffer, once per vertex or once per instance.
 Using ``/r``, only one color is passed to every vertex of every instance for the whole render call.

-We could have achieved the same with a uniform, but doing it as an attribute allows us to reuse the same shader program, bound to a different buffer, to pass in color data which varies per instance, or per vertex.
+An alternative approach would be to pass in the color as a uniform, since it is constant.
+But doing it as an attribute is more flexible.
+It allows us to reuse the same shader program, bound to a different buffer, to pass in color data which varies per instance, or per vertex.

-Another alternative would be to not specify the color in our render at all, and rely on a default color set in the OpenGL state before the render call.
+Another alternative approach would be to not specify the color in our render at all, and rely on a default color set in the OpenGL state before the render call.
 But in general these default values don't have perfect support across all devices.
 Using attributes is more reliable.

 .. toctree::
     :maxdepth: 2